Inseparable local uniformization: On schemes over valuation rings

 (i) the birational fiber $X_x^\bir\subset\bfP_K$ is connected,

 (ii) for any modification $X'\to X$ the preimage of $x$ is connected,

 (iii) $A$ is unibranch. \end{theor} \begin{proof} First we note that if $A$ is not unibranch then both (i) and (ii) obviously fail.
 Hence (iii) follows from either of the first two conditions.
 Until the end of the proof we will therefore assume that $A$ is unibranch, and our aim is to deduce both (i) and (ii).
-First we prove equivalence of (i) and (ii) under this assumption.
+First we prove equivalence of (i) and (ii).
 For each modification $X'\to X$ let $X'_x$ denote the fiber over $x$.
-Recall that $\bfP_K\{A\}$ can be naturally identified with the projective limit of all modifications of $X$, so $Z:=X_x^\bir$ is the preimage of $X'_x$ under the continuous projection $\bfP_K\{A\}\to X'$.
+So, $Z:=X_x^\bir$ is the preimage of $X'_x$ under the projection $\bfP_K\{A\}\to X'$.
 In particular, if $Z$ is connected then each $X'_x$ is so.
-Conversely, assume that $Z$ is disconnected, say, $Z=U\sqcup V$ for open $U$ and $V$.
-Both $U$ and $V$ are unions of open constructible subsets of $Z$ of the form $Z\{f_1\. f_n\}$, and using quasi-compactness of $Z$ we obtain that both unions can be chosen finite.
-So, $U$ and $V$ are constructible in $Z$, i.e. can be described as subsets of $Z$ using finitely many elements $g_1\. g_m\in K$.
-Find a modification $X'\to X$ such that each $g_j$ induces a morphism $g_j:X'\to\bfP^1_\bfZ$, then $U$ and $V$ are the full preimages of open constructible subsets $U',V'\subset X'_x$ given by the same formulas involving $g_j$'s.
-In particular, $X'_x=U'\sqcup V'$ is disconnected.
+Conversely, assume that $Z$ is disconnected, say, $Z=U\coprod V$ for open $U$ and $V$.
+Both $U$ and $V$ are quasi-compact and hence $U=\cup_{i=1}^nZ\{F_i\}$ with finite $F_i\subset K$, and similarly for $V$.
+Find a modification $X'\to X$ such that each $f\in F_i$ induces a morphism $f{\colon}X'\to\bfP^1_\bfZ$.
+Then $U$ and $V$ are the full preimages of quasi-compact open subsets $U',V'\subset X'_x$ given by the same formulas involving the $F_i$'s (e.g. $Z\{f\}$ (resp. $Z\{f^{-1}\}$) is the preimage of the open subscheme $\Spec(\bfZ[T])$ (resp. $\Spec(\bfZ[T^{-1}])$) obtained by removing the infinity (resp. zero) section of $\bfP_\bfZ^1$).
+In particular, $X'_x=U'\coprod V'$ is disconnected.

 By the definition of unibranch local rings, the normalization $A'$ of $A$ is a local ring, hence the birational fibers of $A$ and $A'$ coincide.
-So, it suffices to prove (i) for normal local rings, and since (i) and (ii) are equivalent, we will in the sequel assume that $A$ is normal.
+So, it suffices to prove (i) for normal local domains, and since (i) and (ii) are equivalent, we will in the sequel assume that $A$ is normal.
 Note that (ii) is then the Zariski connectedness theorem for normal schemes.
-The theorem is classical for noetherian rings, see \cite[$\rm III_1$, 4.3.1]{ega}, but it was not extended to the non-noetherian case in \cite[$\rm IV_3$, \S8]{ega}, unlike Zariski main theorem.
-(The obstruction to applying the technique of loc.cit. is that a modification $f:X'\to X$ has not to be of finite presentation, so it does not have to be induced from a morphism of noetherian schemes.)
+The theorem is classical for noetherian rings, see \cite[$\rm III_1$, 4.3.1]{ega}.
+Its generalization to the general case was proved by M. Artin using such a complicated tool as proper base change theorem for \'etale cohomology, see \cite[Exp.
+XII, Cor.
+5.7]{sga4}.
+For the sake of comparison, we will show how one can complete the proof without using the latter result.
 Thus, our starting point is that (ii) and, therefore, (i) hold when $A$ is normal noetherian, and our strategy will be to deduce that (i) holds for any normal $A$.